tensorflow/tensorflow/g3doc/OpDefinitions.md

 requirements that were desirable:

 *   Ops registered using a registry separate from C++ code.
-    *   All ops need not be registered; unknown ops are allowed in MLIR.
-The ability of the compiler to optimize those ops or graphs containing those ops is constrained.
+    *   Unknown ops are allowed in MLIR, so ops need not be registered.
+The ability of the compiler to optimize those ops or graphs containing those ops is constrained but correct.
-    *   The current proposal does not include a runtime op description, but it does not preclude such description, which could be added.
+    *   The current proposal does not include a runtime op description, but it does not preclude such description, it can be added later.
     *   The op registry is essential for generating C++ classes that make manipulating ops, verifying correct construction etc. in C++ easier by providing a typed representation and accessors.